 If you’re not sure where to begin, look to:

-Employee tools within a modern people analytics platform foster genuine connections across your organization – a must when you’re building a hybrid culture.
+Employee tools within a modern people operations platform foster genuine connections across your organization – a must when you’re building a hybrid culture.

 Consider creating spotlight programs – such as Employee of the Month or Quarterly Value Awards – to reward hard-working team members.